dballari/sahmi/README.md

 In the future I would like to give the patterns screen some enhancements.

 I'm now into designing and creating themes so writing plugins is not my main activity.
-To speed up this development I use the assistance of Chat GPT.
+To speed up this development I will probably use the AI assistance.
 I also accept human contributions.